headlamp-k8s/headlamp/docs/development/_index.md

 When in the **desktop app**, by default, Headlamp will check for new versions from its Github page and warn the user about it, as well as showing the release notes after updating to a new version.

-This behavior can be turned off by adding a the following to a `.env` file in the `app/` folder:
+This behavior can be turned off by adding the following to a `.env` file in the `app/` folder:

 ```
 HEADLAMP_CHECK_FOR_UPDATES=false